 - More Storage.
 As you can probably guess, the pros tend to bring many items onto the course with them.
 Whether it's a towel, water bottle, golf balls, or snacks, they offer plenty of storage space.

 At the end of the day, the better choice depends on your preferences and how you like to play the golf course.
 If you don't need to bring many items with you, then a compact stand bag is suitable.
 For those who want to organize various accessories, a larger cart bag will do the trick.

 What Are the Different Types of Golf Bags?

 While cart and stand bags tend to be the most common, there are a few other options you can consider next time you go shopping for golf gear.

 - Pencil Bags.
 These carriers are an up-and-coming choice and for good reasons.
 They are extremely lightweight and compact (even more than conventional stand bags).
 That said, you can still easily fit up to 14 golf clubs and a few small items.
 Pencil bags are an excellent choice if you're looking for something you can fit into a locker or in your car without any hassle.
 You need to be careful as they don't do well against heavy rainfall.

-- Waterproof Bags.
+- Water-resistant Bags.
 While most of us hit the fairway to enjoy the sunshine, golfers are no strangers to rain.
-As a result, golf equipment manufacturers are constantly finding ways to create durable waterproof options for their customers.
-If you live in a place where it often rains, getting your hands on a waterproof golf carrier may not be a bad idea.
+As a result, golf equipment manufacturers are constantly finding ways to create durable water-resistant options for their customers.
+If you live in a place where it often rains, getting your hands on a water-resistant golf carrier may not be a bad idea.